danomatika/ofxPd/README.markdown

 git checkout 0062
 </pre>

-The current master branch of ofxPd is tested against the current stable version of OpenFrameworks.

 #### Using the latest ofxPd

-The master branch of ofxPd will work with the current master of OpenFrameworks and can be considered *relatively* stable.
+The master branch of ofxPd will work with the current stable version of OpenFrameworks and can be considered *relatively* stable.
 The develop branch is used for testing new features and bugfixes before they are applied to master.

 If you want to work with the latest unstable (still in development) ofxPd, download the source from the develop branch [https://github.com/danomatika/ofxPd/tree/develop](https://github.com/danomatika/ofxPd/tree/develop) or via git clone:
 <pre>